managedkaos/collections/README.md

 # Collections

-Goal is to createa a static website that serves a web app for tracking TVs and movies.
+Goal is to create a a static website that serves a web app for tracking TVs and movies.

 The "collections" feature of Jekyll provides the underlying tech for the static website.